-RT-PCR methods generated false-positive or false-negative results,^{42,44} which caused troubles for isolating sources of infections and determining hospitalization days.
+RT-PCR methods generated false-positive or false-negative results^{72,74}, which caused troubles for isolating sources of infections and determining hospitalization days.
 According to current guidelines for diagnosis and treatments for COVID-19, if one is tested by RT-PCR negative for twice, he/she is considered the cured and should be discharged.
-However, some of cured and discharged patients later have been tested positive by RT-PCR.45 Presumably, many factors mentioned above could lead to "false negative" in these cases.
-On the other hand, a proportion of patients with fever or pneumonia were wrongly isolated together with other confirmed patients with COVID-19 in general medical wards because RT-PCR could produce false-positive results due to sample contaminations or other reasons.
+However, some of cured and discharged patients later have been tested positive by RT-PCR75.
+Presumably, many factors mentioned above could lead to "false negative" in these cases.
+On the other hand, a proportion of patients with fever or pneumonia were wrongly isolated together with other confirmed patients with COVID-19 in general medical wards because RT-PCR could produce false positive results due to sample contaminations or other reasons.
 These patients turned out to be infected by influenza or other pneumonia associated pathogens.
-A recent large diagnostic study42 showed 316 patients were confirmed infected with multiple respiratory pathogens including common HCoV (5 cases), influenza A virus (2 cases), rhinovirus (12 cases), and influenza A H3N2 (12 cases), respiratory syncytial virus (7 cases), influenza B virus (6 cases), and metapneumovirus (4 cases).
+A recent large diagnostic study72 showed 316 patients were confirmed infected with multiple respiratory pathogens including common human coronavirus (5 cases), influenza A virus (2), rhinovirus (12), and influenza A H3N2 (12), respiratory syncytial virus (7), influenza B virus (6), metapneumovirus (4).
 In addition, RT-PCR methods could generate inconsistent results.
 A fluorescence-based quantitative PCR kit urgently distributed by the China CDC was designed to detect NP and ORF1ab regions on the SARS-CoV-2 genome.
-Sometimes, the results from the two pairs of primers did not agree with each other.42 Besides technical difficulties, deletions and mutations in genome of SARS-CoV-2 occurred during viral evolution may also contribute to false results generated by RT-PCR.
+Sometimes, the results from the two pairs of primers did not agree with each other72.
+Besides technical difficulties, deletions and mutations in genome of SARS-CoV-2 occurred during viral evolution may also contribute to false results generated by RT-PCR.

-ELISA was highly recommended and expected to improve detection rate for COVID-1942 because sampling blood was much less stringent than sampling nasal or oral swabs for detecting viruses, and antibodies allows much longer detection window than viruses.
+Enzyme-linked immunoassay (ELISA) was highly recommended and expected to improve detection rate for COVID-1972 because sampling blood was much less stringent than sampling nasal or oral swabs for detecting viruses, and antibodies allows much longer detection window than viruses.
 Furthermore, ELISA had a quick turnaround time and relatively low costs.
-The strength of ELISA methods could make up of the shortages of RT-PCR.44 ELISA method based on SARSr-CoV Rp3 nucleocapsid protein was successfully developed to detect immunoglobulin M and immunoglobulin G against SARS-CoV-2 in early COVID-19 cases.2 A caveat is that this ELISA method may generate false-positive results as N protein is the most conservative viral protein among human β -coronavirus genus.46 Antigens used in ELISA may react with antibodies against four other HCoV that occurred in common colds.
-S protein is the most diverse protein and may be good candidate for ELISA development.2
+The strength of ELISA methods could make up of the shortages of RT-PCR74.
+ELISA method based on SARSr-CoV Rp3 nucleocapsid protein was successfully developed to detect IgM and IgG against SARS-CoV-2 in early COVID-19 cases2.
+A caveat is that this ELISA method may generate false positive results as N protein is the most conservative viral protein among human β -coronavirus genus76.
+Antigens used in ELISA may react with antibodies against 4 other human coronaviruses that occurred in common colds.
+S protein is the most diverse protein and may be good candidate for ELISA development2.

 Differential diagnosis is also critical for confirming cases of COVID-19.
 Winter usually has higher prevalence of flu and other pathogens associated pneumonia.
-In all, diagnosis of COVID-19 has to be based on comprehensive understanding of epidemic history, clinical features, radiographic features, and laboratory detection.34 infections.
-Many methods are applied to recognize source of infections (laboratory confirmed patients, suspected infected persons, and closely contacted persons), including community registration, tracing suspected carrier by cell phones.
-Those evaluated at moderate/high risk of exposure are encouraged to report conditions daily.
-General medical wards were used to collectively monitor and treat mild patients.^{42,48}
+In all, diagnosis of COVID-19 has to be based on comprehensive understanding of epidemic history, clinical features, radiographic features, and laboratory detection44.